tsungcheng-yao-griffith/ALDIPF/README.md

 Repository for "ALDIPF: An Abusive Language Dataset Includes Psychological Features".
-The full text of the paper can be found here.

 _**About the ALDIPF**_